President of the Chicago Society for Space Studies

 - Planning a Human Mission to Mars

 - Space Art

 - Earth As Art: The View From Space

 Mr. Plaxco’s most offbeat presentation is “The Universe According to Monty Python” which analyzes the astronomical and cosmological lyrics of Monty Python’s Galaxy Song.

-In addition to appearing live at venues in northeastern Illinois, Mr. Plaxco is available as a virtual speaker via Skype, Google Hangouts, Zoom, or similar services.
+In addition to appearing live at venues in northeastern Illinois, Mr. Plaxco is available as a virtual speaker via Skype, Google Meet, Jitsi, Zoom, or similar services.

 Biographical Background Information